wyfo/apischema/docs/de_serialization.md

 !!! note
     As written in comment in the example, `with_fields_set` is necessary to benefit from the feature.
 If the dataclass don't use it, the feature will have no effect.

 Sometimes, some fields must be serialized, even with their default value; this behavior can be enforced using field metadata.
-With it, field will be marked as set even if its default value is used at initialization.
+With it, a field will be marked as set even if its default value is used at initialization.

 ```python
 {!default_as_set.py!}